The Relational Origins of Rules in Online Communities: Discussion

 This finding relates to recent work on Fediverse rules proposing that the decentralized arrangement of Fediverse platforms leaves no higher authority to hold individual communities accountable, which may enable toxic and abusive online cultures \citep{nicholson_mastodonrules_2023}.
 While Fediverse servers \textit{could} adopt heterogeneous rules, isomorphic pressures from the surrounding environment \citep{dimaggio_ironcage_1983} push server leaders to adopt identical rules more than the other settings in our study.

-Such institutional isomorphism is dramatic on the Fediverse, but reflects more general dynamics.
+Such institutional isomorphism is dramatic on the Fediverse, but it reflects an observation from organizational sociology.
 Leaders of new online communities, facing uncertainty in how to succeed in their environment \citep{singh_organizationallegitimacy_1986}, are prone to failure \citep{kraut_buildingsuccessful_2012} and may lack requisite resources or knowledge to write well-crafted rules on their own.
 They might model their community's institutions (including their rules) on communities that they perceive to be legitimate or successful \citep{dimaggio_ironcage_1983}.
 In our study, founding leaders believed that a robust rule set would both attract newcomers and strengthen relations with neighboring communities.

-\begin{mdframed} \textbf{Design Implication:} Community leaders often seek legitimacy by aligning with broader, recognizable norms across the platform.
-Platforms can facilitate this by providing curated rule templates drawn from similar communities. \end{mdframed} Our findings also point to ways that sociotechnical system designs condition rulemaking.
-Rationales around legitimacy were paramount on the Fediverse but absent from interviews with communities on Fandom and Reddit.
+\begin{mdframed} \textbf{Design Proposition:} Community leaders often seek legitimacy by aligning with broader, recognizable norms across the platform.
+Platforms can facilitate this by providing curated rule templates drawn from similar or neighboring communities. \end{mdframed} Our findings also point to ways that sociotechnical system designs can condition rulemaking.
+Rationales around legitimacy were paramount on the Fediverse but largely absent from interviews with communities on Fandom and Reddit.
 Meanwhile, rationales around identity were central on Reddit and Fandom but less salient in interviews with Fediverse leaders.
 We hypothesize that this difference is attributable to how communities on Reddit and Fandom are strongly held to platform-wide norms and policies, while Fediverse servers depend on connecting to a decentralized network of autonomous communities.
 Platform-wide norms reduce the uncertainty that creates isomorphic pressures, making the problem of identity differentiation more central.
-By contrast, because Fediverse communities engage in community-level blocking \citep{colglazier_effectsgroup_2024}, it becomes much more important for them to signal legitimacy through their rules and behavior.
+By contrast, because Fediverse communities can engage in community-level blocking \citep{colglazier_effectsgroup_2024}, the stability of a decentralized network may depend on leaders aligning on some broad set of norms and rules regulating inter-community relations.
 No similar affordance for one community to sanction another exists on Fandom and Reddit.